jagprog5/choose/readme.md

 # Sorting and Uniqueness

-choose uses lexicographical comparison or numerical comparison between tokens.
+choose uses lexicographical, numerical, or general numeric comparison between tokens.
 Using this comparison, it can apply sorting and uniqueness.

 For example, this command sorts the input and leaves only unique entries: